-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
-Until the keys are handed over, there still remain some hurdles to jump.
+Some new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller accepts their offer and the loan is approved.
+Until the house is really yours, there still remain some hurdles to jump.
 Below you'll find a list of things to stay away from during this crucial time of your home purchase.

-Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Until closing, the good faith money actually belongs to you.
-Some sellers might not know that any earnest money must be applied to your expenses upon closing.
-An attorney or other type of neutral party can hang onto your earnest money, or you may put it temporarily into a trust account until closing.
-If your home purchase fails, your contract with the seller should indicate where the earnest money should go.
+Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
+Your good faith deposit does not belong to the seller: it is actually yours until the sale closes.
+Some sellers may not know that the earnest money should go toward your expenses upon closing.
+We recommend that you put the funds into a trust account, or get an attorney to hold them until closing.
+If your transaction fails, your purchase contract should document where the good faith deposit should go.